-Susan diRende is both erudite and funny.
-She communicates big ideas with a unique combustion of irreverence and delight.
-Born in New Jersey of Italian parents, she grew up with a double vision of culture and has always looked to create at the intersection of worlds.
-A strong visual imagination keeps her grounded in the "thingness" of the plastic arts alongside the ephemeral "nowness" of the lively arts.
-Some of the first work she created professionally was as a clown in the circus and she remains an artist who likes to turn things upside down and an intellectual who sees the art-in-fact of dogma.
-Her lifelong love of learning, both as a student and teacher, has led her to be honored as an educator and awarded as a creator.
+Susan diRende communicates big ideas with a unique concoction of irreverence and insight.
+Her published works, from serious academic to sci-fi space farce, share a common thread of humor.
+Born in New Jersey of Italian parents, she has always looked to create at the intersection of worlds.
+An accomplished painter as well as writer, a strong visual imagination keeps her grounded in the "thingness" of the plastic arts alongside the ephemeral "nowness" of the lively arts.
+Some of the first work she created professionally was as a clown in the circus, and she remains an artist who likes to turn things upside down.
+Her lifelong love of learning, both as a student and teacher, has led her to be honored as an educator alongside her awards as a creator.
+Most recently she won the 2017 Philip K. Dick Awards Special Citation for Excellence in science fiction writing for her sci-fi fantasy farce, Unpronounceable.

 Is there some way I could contribute to your community with a reading, workshop, or panel?
 My bags are always packed!